 On the other hand, intermittent leave requests either a reduction in hours per day or a reduction of days worked for reasons such as ongoing education or training.
-For example, an employee may request intermittent leave where they work 6 hours, instead of 8, each day for the next two months.
+For example, an employee may request intermittent leave where they work for six hours instead of eight each day for the next two months.

 In the case of medically related intermittent leave, the request may involve attending a standing medical appointment or a shorter workday while recovering from an illness, such as cancer.

-When a Leave of Absence Agreement is Needed
+When a Leave of Absence Agreement Is Necessary

-Leave of absence agreements benefits both employer and employee in different ways.
+Leave of absence agreements benefit both the employer and employee in different ways.

 When Employers Need a Leave of Absence Agreement